D4nyi/FastEnum.Extensions.Generator/README.md

 # FastEnumToString
-Source Generator generating ToString extension methods for any enums.
+Source Generator for enums to create extension methods with basic functionality.

 ## Usage